SQE Assessment Regulations

 In order to pass SQE2 candidates must obtain the overall pass mark for SQE2.

-The pass mark for SQE2 will be set in accordance with the SQE Marking and Moderation Policy.
+The pass mark for SQE2 will be set in accordance with the SQE Marking and Standard Setting Policy.

-Subject to Regulation 7.3, a candidate who fails FLK1 and/or FLK2 at the first attempt will have two further opportunities to take the assessment(s) they failed, (FLK1 and/or FLK2) within six years from the date they first sat an SQE assessment.
+Subject to Regulation 7.4, a candidate who fails FLK1 and/or FLK2 at the first attempt will have two further opportunities to take the assessment(s) they failed, (FLK1 and/or FLK2) within six years from the date they first sat an SQE assessment.
 Candidates who fail both FLK1 and FLK2 must retake them both in the same assessment window.
-If a candidate fails FLK1 and/or FLK2 three times during this six-year period they must wait until that six-year period expires before re-applying and previous passes will not be carried forward.
+If a candidate fails FLK1 and/or FLK2 three times during this six-year period they must wait until that six year period expires before reapplying and previous passes will not be carried forward.

-Subject to Regulation 7.3, a candidate who fails SQE2 at the first attempt will have two further opportunities to take that assessment within six years from the date they first sat an SQE assessment.
-If a candidate fails SQE2 three times during this six-year period, they must wait until that six-year period expires before reapplying and previous passes will not be carried forward.
+Subject to Regulation 7.4, a candidate who fails SQE2 at the first attempt will have two further opportunities to take that assessment within six years from the date they first sat an SQE assessment.
+If a candidate fails SQE2 three times during this six year period, they must wait until that sixyear period expires before reapplying and previous passes will not be carried forward.

-Where there are exceptional circumstances, candidates may apply to the SRA to extend the six-year period in Regulations 7.1 and/or 7.2.
+Where there are exceptional circumstances, candidates may apply to the SRA to extend the six year period in Regulations 7.1 and/or 7.2 and/or 7.3.
 Any extension that is granted by the SRA shall be for such period as the SRA determines.

-Candidates will not be permitted to resit an assessment they have passed in order to improve their marks.
+Candidates will not be permitted to resit an assessment they have passed in order to improve their marks under any circumstances.

 8. Assessment Board